bioinfo-ucsd/BISB-Bootcamp-2022/docs/people.md

 # People

 Bootcamp is led by current BISB PhD students!
-Four lead instructors curate Bootcamp's content and teach the majority of modules.
-Guest instructors lead single modules on specialized topics.
+Four lead Bootcamp instructors curate Bootcamp's content and teach the majority of modules.
+Guest instructors also leaed modules on specialized topics.

 ## Bootcamp Instructors